Exponential decay of random correlations for random Anosov systems mixing on fibers: Preliminary Lemmas and Propositions

-We call $R(\omega)\subset M_\omega$ a rectangle if it is foliated by local stable manifolds and it has the local product structure.
-By the lemma \ref{property of fiberwise holonomy map}, for any rectangle $ R(\omega)$ in small scale, the holonomy map between stable manifolds lying in $R(\omega)$ is absolutely continuous and the Log of Jacobian of holonomy map is $(a_0^\prime,\nu_0^\prime)-$H\"older continuous, and the same results hold for holonomy map between the local unstable manifolds in $R(\omega)$.
-As a consequence, the Riemannian volume measure has a disintegration on each local stable leaves in $R(\omega)$.
-Moreover, the density function on each local stable leaf has H\"older regularity.
-The proof of this statement is similar to the determinant case \cite{BL02}.
-We supply a proof here for completeness.
+We call $R(\omega)\subset M$ a rectangle if it is foliated by local stable manifolds and it has the local product structure.
+By the lemma \ref{property of fiberwise holonomy map}, for any rectangle $ R(\omega)$ in small scale, the holonomy map between stable manifolds (resp. unstable manifolds) lying in $R(\omega)$ is absolutely continuous.
+As a consequence of this absolute continuity and Fubini's theorem, in \cite[Chapter III section 6]{PDQM}, the authors proved that on each local stable leaves, the disintegration of the Riemannian volume measure is equivalent to the inherited Riemannian measure.
+In here, we explore the corresponding Radon-Nikodym derivative of these two measures.
+The proof of this statement is parallel to the treatment of \cite[Theorem 7.8]{Pesin2004}.